Starke, Florida: Education

+Southside Elementary School officially closed its doors in November 2023, having been used temporarily in light of the new school site being built for the current staff and students.
+The school building itself will be utilized as the new School District office.

 Schools within Starke are operated by the Bradford County School District.
 In addition, the Bradford County Public Library is in Starke.
 It is a part of the New River Public Library Cooperative.